forbes-group/mmfutils/Notes.md

      #     {version = "^3.2.1", python="^3.7", optional = true}]
      $ poetry update
      ```

-     Note: Be very careful to express complete constraints.
-The following works

-     Consider both sides of the suggested dependencies.
-Once I relaxed the
-     requirements for scipy for `python="<3.8"` I still got errors saying

-  2. Add all dependencies and see what happens:

-     ```bash

-     ```

 * To update packages, us the `poetry show` command:

    ```bash